 Essentially, there is no hard and fast rule so you can put as much or as little in as suits your personal style, because what will appeal to one person won’t appeal to somebody else.

-That said, when it comes to choosing what you should include in your descriptions, it’s a good idea to remember to focus on what your characters care about.
+When it comes to choosing what you should include in your descriptions, it’s a good idea to remember to focus on what your characters care about.
 People don’t necessarily care what colour the curtains are in the room, but they care about how the character feels.
 If the colour of the curtains affects how the character feels, such as by triggering a memory, then it’s relevant and worth mentioning, otherwise it should be left out.

 When deciding what to write about, look at which character you’re in the POV (point of view) of.
 Your descriptions of the room, the people, the weather etc should be relevant to your POV character, how they feel about those things.
 If they don’t feel anything, it’s not interesting and doesn’t need including.